Saptak625/TI-84PlusCEPrograms/README.md

 Calculates the Income Elasticity of Demand (YED) and identifies if the good is luxury, inferior, or necessity.
 Can be used to calculate Income Elasticity of Supply (YES) using the same formula.

 ### θALPHNUM
+Utility Program to turn a string character to a number (unfinished).

 ### θISNUM
+Utility Program to check if a string is numeric.